jfkenna/dynamic-vector-clocks/README.md

 This repository holds the source files of the project of Team Double-J (James Sammut and Joel Kenna) for COMP90020: Distributed Algorithms - for Semetser 1, 2024.

 The main topic that the team has picked for investigation is Logical Time - and in particular, the implementation of **Dynamic Vector Clocks**.
-Initially - the choice of **Matrix Clocks** was elected on the team's first choice of algorithm to implemented; however the team opted for the former based on the real-world application of a multi-tenant chat application which primarily orients around broadcasting messages between peers - and additionally (most importantly), the dynamic nature of Dynamic Vector Clocks not needing to know how many peers are in the system initially.
+Initially -  **Matrix Clocks** were selected as the team's first choice of algorithm to implement; however the team ultimately decided to use **Dynamic Vector Clocks** due to the fact that the real-world application of a multi-tenant chat application primarily orients around broadcasting messages between peers - and additionally (most importantly), the dynamic nature of Dynamic Vector Clocks not needing to know how many peers are in the system initially.
 Furthermore, the _space_ that is required when storing Matrix Clocks far outweighs that of Dynamic Vector Clocks - which is better suited for this need.

 The repository consists of two main directories - `phase1_mpi` and `phase2_sockets`.
 The first phase built upon the base implementation of the algorithm within Python that was then referenced and implemented in the second.
 Each phase is described below - the design, approach and invocation of the algorithm within each.